-If you like to keep up with the latest technology, you probably have a pile of electronic castoffs somewhere in the house, garage or possibly in the garbage.
+If you like to keep up with the latest technology, you probably have a pile of electronic castoffs somewhere in the house, shed or possibly in the rubbish.
 But, it’s so much better -- for you and the planet -- to recycle them instead of throwing them away.
+Here’s why…

-As an example, for every million cell phones recycled, here are the materials that can be recovered:
+As an example, for every million mobile phones recycled, here are the materials that can be recovered:

 The easiest way to get rid of your electronics is to take them to a local retailer, non-profit or local government recycling program location.
 They’ll recycle your technology and make sure it doesn’t get into the wrong hands.

-So next time you need a new laptop or cell phone, recycle the old one.
+So next time you need a new laptop or mobile phone, recycle the old one.
 Consider upgrading the hardware or software in your computer, instead of buying a new one.
-If you have to have the latest electronics, make sure you delete all of your personal information off of your old one first, then recycle it at a reputable location.
+If you have to have the latest electronics, make sure you delete all of your personal information from your old one first, then recycle it at a reputable location.